How to Purchase a Shelf Corporation Legally and Build Credit

 This guide aims to demystify the complexities of shelf corporations, explaining their purpose, advantages, risks, and legal considerations.
 Whether you’re looking to scale an existing business or position your startup for funding, understanding the intricacies of this approach will empower you to make informed decisions and maximize opportunities.

-What is a shelf corporation?
+What is a Shelf Corporation?

 A shelf corporation, also known as an aged corporation, is a business entity that has been legally registered but remains inactive.
 These corporations are created and left “on the shelf,” allowing them to age naturally over time without engaging in operational or financial activities.